July 2019: Paragraph 6 was added, regarding submission of the Checklist.

 The practitioner should record the MDT recommendation and, when known, the CCG’s decision in the person’s Mosaic record, either in the case notes and on a completed CHC Monitoring form.

 When the decision on the person’s eligibility has been made the CCG will send a copy of the DST to the practitioner via secure email.
-The practitioner will upload this to the person’s case file on the Adult Care recording system.
+The practitioner will upload this to the person’s case file on the Mosaic Care recording system.

 In cases where the practitioner disagrees with the recommendation made by other members of the MDT (referred to as a split recommendation), the practitioner should state their own recommendation.
 This must be supported by a written, justified rationale which addresses the four key characteristics and applies the primary health need test.